Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

             error: <string>, // Only present for "othererror" and "unexpectederror".
             from: <string>, // Optional, and only present for "autherror".
           },

+          // Optional, excluded if we couldn't get a valid uid or local device id
+          devices: [{
+            os: <string>, // OS string as reported by Services.appinfo.OS,
+            version: <string>, // Firefox version, as reported by Services.appinfo.version
+            id: <string>, // Hashed FxA device id for device }],

           // Internal sync status information.
 Omitted if it would be empty.
           status: {
             sync: <string>, // The value of the Status.sync property, unless it indicates success.